codex-team/hawk.workers/tools/php/README.md

 # Php bomber

-Script for throwing php error to catcher.
+Script for sending PHP errors to the Hawk catcher.

 ## How to run